mikiya09/ComSci/computer_organization.md

         <3> Read the format (R, I, J)

-        <4> Read the instruction format and Verilog to get the answer syntax
+        <4> Read the instruction format and Verilog to get the answer syntax (find function first, last 6 bits)

         <5> Decode the rest of the instruction to get rs, rt, etc